pepzicles/Liminal/README.md

 As of August 2024, this project is not complete yet.
 We have yet to turn this project into a full-fledged, web-application instead of a local one.
 For now, the project works works by running locally, meaning all the images and media will be stored locally, on your device.

 Running code locally:
+1. If you don't have it already, download [Anaconda](https://www.anaconda.com/download).
+Then, download Juypter Notebook in Anaconda.
+2.
-1. Under the folder "Code", download into [Liminal.ipynb](Code/Liminal.ipynb).
+3. Under the folder "Code", download into [Liminal.ipynb](Code/Liminal.ipynb).
 Open this in Jupyter Notebook.
-2.
+4.

 ## Contact